 Yes.
-The Language Centre offers academic modules in Arabic, Chinese, French, German, Japanese, Portuguese, Russian and Spanish, with options ranging from beginners to more advanced levels in most languages.
-The Italian department offers academic modules in Italian, also starting from beginners level.
-For more information on these modules, you can also contact the Language Centre at academic dot language at warwick dot ac dot uk.
+The Language Centre offers academic modules in Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish, with options ranging from beginners to more advanced levels in most languages.

 If you are interested in taking an academic language module as part of your degree, it is vital that you contact your home department to confirm whether or not they will allow you to do this (please note that final year students are not normally permitted to take non-accelerated beginners modules).
 You must do this before enrolling with the Language Centre.

 Can I study a language outside of my degree?

 Yes.
 Undergraduate students who wish to take a module on the academic programme which is not part of a degree course can also do so.
 There is a fee charged for this; please see our academic fees page for more information.
 Alternatively, you may prefer to enrol on the LLL programme.

 How do I register for an academic module?

 In order to enrol on one of our academic modules, you should follow the steps of our enrolment process, which are outlined here.

 The process is the same whether you are studying the module as part of your degree or not.
 If you are an undergraduate student, in addition to completing the enrolment process with the Language Centre, you must also register on the university’s module registration system (eMR/MRM) for the module you are taking.